What is C2PA? A Guide to Content Provenance

 For Photographers and Creators

-C2PA offers a robust method for protecting intellectual property.
-By binding your identity to your work with a secure signature, you create undeniable proof of authorship.
-This helps you differentiate your work in a market saturated with AI content and provide clients with a guarantee of authenticity.
+C2PA offers a strong method for protecting intellectual property.
+By binding your identity to your work with a secure signature, you create strong evidence of authorship.
+This helps you differentiate your work in a market saturated with AI content and provide clients with verifiable provenance.

 For News Agencies and Publishers